roadrunner-server/roadrunner-docs/usage/restarting-workers.md

 }
 ```

-> This approach can be used to control memory usage inside PHP script.
+> This approach can be used to control memory usage inside the PHP script.

 ## Full Reset
 You can also initiate a rebuild of all RoadRunner workers using embedded [RPC bus](RPC-Integration):